-Certain versions of software and/or documents ("Material") accessible here may contain branding from Hewlett-Packard Company (now HP Inc.) and Hewlett Packard Enterprise Company.
-As of September 1, 2017, the Material is now offered by Micro Focus, a separately owned and operated company.
+Certain versions of software accessible here may contain branding from Hewlett-Packard Company (now HP Inc.) and Hewlett Packard Enterprise Company.
+This software was acquired on September 1, 2017 by Micro Focus and is now offered by OpenText, a separately owned and operated company.
 Any reference to the HP and Hewlett Packard Enterprise/HPE marks is historical in nature, and the HP and Hewlett Packard Enterprise/HPE marks are the property of their respective owners.